 The example pointed to is the Cochrane Collaboration, which Tweeted last month:

 Citing this example, as bad as it is, is misdirection, too.
 Basically, Godlee and Abbasi’s last argument seems to boil down to something like this: Social media fact checkers and algorithms sometimes mistakenly flag reliable sources as unreliable.
 Therefore, the same is true of the fact-check of Thacker’s article by Lead Stories.
 This is what we in the biz call a non sequitur.
 It does not follow from the observation how sometimes social media companies mischaracterize reliable sources as unreliable that in this instance they did the same.
+At best, such an example shows that Facebook might have mischaracterized a reliable article as unreliable, not that it did, in fact, do so.
 You have to show that they did for this article.
-Godlee and Abbasi most assuredly failed to do this.
+Godlee and Abbasi most assuredly failed to do this—and failed miserably, embarrassingly even.

 Indeed, Lead Stories gets it right again: